 The most common request we get from California-bound travel clients?
 To help them experience California like a local and Temecula is a destination that fits the bill.
 Californians have long traveled to Temecula because it’s ideal for food-focused travelers seeking a unique culinary experience.
 But it’s a hidden gem as it’s largely unknown by out-of-state visitors.

 Where Is Temecula?

-Nestled in Southern California’s Riverside County, Temecula is an hour’s drive from San Diego, Orange County, and Palm Springs and about 90 minutes from Los Angeles.
+Temecula is located in Southern California’s Riverside County.
+It is an hour’s drive from San Diego, Orange County, and Palm Springs and about 90 minutes from Los Angeles.
 The city of Temecula is in the heart of the Inland Empire and is home to the burgeoning Temecula Wine Country and the historic streets of Old Town Temecula.

 With its idyllic Mediterranean climate and beautiful landscapes, this charming SoCal destination has numerous activities for food lovers.
 From a thriving wine industry and an up-and-coming craft beer movement to vibrant farms and farmer’s markets, people travel there for farm-to-table local cuisine, wine tasting, and hot-air ballooning.

 The region of Temecula has a rich indigenous history and it is known as a travel destination for food and wine lovers thanks to its vibrant agriculture and wine scene.
 Temecula means “Place of the Sun” in the native Luiseño language and the Pechanga believe that life on Earth began in the Temecula Valley.
 The indigenous Temecula Indians (comprised of the seven bands of the Pechanga, La Jolla, Soboba, Paala, Rincon, Pauma, and San Luis Rey) inhabited the valley for thousands of years before contact with the Spanish missionaries.